microsoft/AddingSpeechToBots/JFK-Example/README.md

 Creating a custom language model using the cryptonym pronunciation data also requires language data; you can't train a language model without both files.
 The language file contains phrases or sentences that are likely to be uttered by a user.
 The language data is treated as an addition to a base model, so it needn't be extensive.
 We have provided a file, `questions.txt`, consisting of a handful of sample questions that users might ask the Hoover Bot.

-With these two files, you're ready to adapt Speech Recognition to the needs of the Hoover Bot.
+With these two files, you are ready to adapt Speech Recognition to the needs of the Hoover Bot.

 > **NOTE: This process can take a while to complete.
 For the lab we will be providing keys to a model which has already been trained and deployed**

  You can walk you through the process below for later use and to understand the steps.

-1. Create a Speech Service subscription in the Azure portal if you haven’t already.

 1. Log in to the Custom Voice and Speech portal, [cris.ai](http://cris.ai/), with the same Microsoft account you use for your Azure subscriptions.

     The first time you log in, you'll be asked to associate your Custom Voice and Speech account with a Speech Service subscription.
+Use the speech service key from you the Speech service you deployed earlier.

     <img src="../Assets/crissubscriptions.png">